shivannis/xandr-docs-public/xandr-docs/monetize/select-an-audit-option-for-a-creative.md

 ---

-# Microsoft Monetize - Select an Audit Option for a Creative
+# Microsoft Monetize - Select an audit option for a creative

 When adding creatives, you can specify if you want to audit your own creatives or have Microsoft Advertising audit them.
 An unaudited creative can only run on your managed publishers.
 Unaudited creatives aren't eligible to run on third-party inventory unless the seller specifically allows it.